-The feedback system consists of a voltage divider circuit, FSR force sensor, Arduino Uno microcontroller, red LED, and an Arduino Uno compatible scoreboard.
-The LED and scoreboard are not used in this test (see the FSR Feedback System Testing protocol for their testing).
-The feedback system is fabricated as described in the FSR Feedback System Circuit Fabrication protocol.
-The following provides a step-by-step protocol to test the accuracy of the feedback system and if it is within the required error margin relative to the actual applied force to the FSR sensor (20% for values less than 1.00 N and 15% for values greater than or equal to 1.00 N).
-This testing protocol is used prior to incorporation of the FSR and feedback system into the injector base in order to confirm that the force detection system contains the required accuracy.
+The feedback system consists of a voltage divider circuit, force sensor, Arduino Uno microcontroller, red LED, and an Arduino Uno compatible scoreboard.
+The LED and scoreboard are not used in this test (see the Feedback System Testing protocol for their testing).
+The feedback system is fabricated as described in the Feedback System Circuit Fabrication protocol.
+The following provides a step-by-step protocol to test the accuracy of the feedback system and if it is within the required error margin relative to the actual applied force to the sensor.
+This testing protocol is used prior to incorporation of the sensor and feedback system into the injector base in order to confirm that the force detection system contains the required accuracy.
 Read through the protocol before performing the steps.

 - 1. Prior to testing, a digital caliper battery case (includes battery inside), 500 mL water bottle, scale (in grams), and various sized micropipettes and graduated cylinders will need to be obtained. - 2.
-Open the "Modified_FSR_Feedback_System_Force_Output" within Arduino IDE on the computer that will be used for testing. - 3.
+Open the "Modified\FSR\Feedback\System\Force\Output" within Arduino IDE on the computer that will be used for testing. - 3.
 After the feedback system is set-up, attach the Arduino Uno microcontroller to the testing computer via the Arduino Uno microcontroller USB cord. - 4.
 Upload the Arduino IDE code and open the serial monitor of the Arduino IDE program.
 Keep the serial monitor open for the entirety of the testing. - a.
 Verify that no error messages pop-up when the upload button was selected in the software to run the code - b.
 Verify that the serial monitor is displaying voltage and force values and that they are 0.0 V and 0.0 N, respectively, to confirm that the code is running properly - 5.
-Place the digital caliper battery case (including battery) on top of the active zone of the FSR sensor with the rounded, smallest diameter end of the battery in contact with the FSR sensor active zone. - a.
+Place the digital caliper battery case (including battery) on top of the active zone of the sensor with the rounded, smallest diameter end of the battery in contact with the sensor active zone. - a.
 Ensure that the battery is only in contact with the active zone of the FSR sensor throughout the testing.
-If the battery moves and is only partially in contact with the active zone of the FSR sensor, the results will be inaccurate - 6.
+If the battery moves and is only partially in contact with the active zone of the sensor, the results will be inaccurate - 6.
 Weigh an empty 500 mL water bottle on the scale (keep the cap on the water bottle during this measurement).
-Record this value so it can be referenced later when determining the proper water amounts that need to be added to the water bottle in order to apply a specified force to the FSR sensor. - 7.
-Choose a force value to test within the 0.14 N 4.00 N force range that corresponds to the typical injector force application range. - 8.
+Record this value so it can be referenced later when determining the proper water amounts that need to be added to the water bottle in order to apply a specified force to the sensor. - 7.
+Choose a force value to test within the 0 N 5.00 N force range that corresponds to the typical injector force application range. - 8.
 Remove the cap off of the water bottle and add the required amount of water to it based on the selected force application value.
 Use micropipettes and graduated cylinders for this addition.